uwgraphics/VisSnacks/content/tutorials/4-critique/index.md

 4. Consider choices (what choice was made? how could the decision have been informed? (principles!))
 5. Do not prescribe

+### The Stylized Formula

+To make critique easier, I recommend starting with stating critique using a stylized formula.
+Everything you "say" should be in this stylized form.
+Once you get practice doing this form, you may learn to critique well without it - but the form is a nice set of "training wheels".

-The {{<link discussing-design>}} book has a nice formula.
-If you follow this stylized approach, you won't commit the worst mistakes, and will probably be steered towards effective formula:
+The stylized form comes from the  {{<link discussing-design>}} book.
+If you follow this stylized approach, you won't commit the worst mistakes, and will probably be steered towards effective critique:

 1. Be clear about the objective.
 2. Be specific about the aspect of the design.